CommonAccord/Cmacc-Org/Doc/S/About/Conference/Theme/Legal_0.md

 1.sec=Hello Legal World - a tech stack for new legal (git, editors, version control, etc.)

-2.sec=Object model for the World
+2.sec=Object model for the legal world

 3.sec=Documents as objects